tonievictor/dotenv/README.md

 ## Usage
 There are various ways to use this package.
 1. Using the default values for the filename and logger.
-Please ensure to have a `.env` file at the root directory of your project

 ```go
 package main